KCErb/lucky-hasura-docker/GUIDE.md

 Next, I recommend:

 1. `ssh`ing into the server to make sure you can.
 (Note that these instructions don't include making a non-root user.
-I'm open to suggestions, but for now, everything is done as root in production.
-Please open an issue if this or anything else here is a security or best practices issue so that we can make this project as good as possible.)
+You can add an extra layer of security by creating and using a non-root user instead.)
 2. In the DO droplet, we use `ufw` (Uncomplicated Firewall) and since we'll be serving from this box we'll need to `ufw allow` a couple of ports: 80 and 443.
 You can use `ufw status` to see a list of ports that are allowed.
 2375 and 2376 are used by docker for communication between instances, this is so that you can have droplets participate in the same Docker network.
 3. In your Gitlab repository, provision two Deploy Tokens under `Settings > Repository`.
     1. The first one will be used during CI/CD.
 It must be named `gitlab-deploy-token` and you should select the `read_registry` scope.
 If you like to, you can use this one in the next step.
 I'm going to recommend creating a second token though because the special 'gitlab-deploy-token' has 'write' access which other tokens don't have.
 Also, for the other tokens, you can use names to help you remember what it is for, like 'foobar-production' and 'foobar-staging'.
 And then if you leak that token you can revoke it and leave your CI/CD alone.
 (See more at [docs.gitlab.com/ee/user/project/deploy_tokens/#usage](https://docs.gitlab.com/ee/user/project/deploy_tokens/#usage)).
     2. The second token will be used to log into the Gitlab Docker registry from your server.
-Give it a meaningful name and read access to both the registry and the repository and place the username and password in the environment
+Give it a meaningful name and (at least) read access to both the registry and the repository.

         ```shell
         export GITLAB_USERNAME=gitlab+deploy-token-######
         export GITLAB_TOKEN=en3Z4e7GafxRp4i1Jx0
         ```

-        In the deployment script, we use a login shell so you can put these in `~/.profile` for example.
+        In the deployment script, we use a login shell so you can put these in `~/.profile` for the user that will log in.
+The default script uses `root` to keep this demo simple.

     3. In your Docker-enabled server, we next want to log in to Docker with the username and password you just got.

         ```shell
+        source ~/.profile
         docker login registry.gitlab.com -u $GITLAB_USERNAME
         ```